The Shadow Seekers’ Dispatch, Edition 5

 This exercise is based on Mosaic of Self: A Journey of Reconstruction and Renewal from CauseAbility.

-Step 2: Let the Chaos Take Shape
+Step 2: Let the Fragments Find Their Footing

-Step 3: Read the New Shape
+Step 3: Read the New Structure

 Why This Works